-No. The Attorney General’s Office issued a 2018 report and 2019 update that found that Massachusetts customers typically lost money on competitive electric supply.
-Collectively, Massachusetts residents on competitive electric supply paid $253 million more than they would have paid to their utility for electricity from July 2015 – June 2018.
+No. The Attorney General’s Office issued a 2018 report a 2019 update, and a 2021 update that found that Massachusetts customers typically lost money on competitive electric supply.
+Collectively, Massachusetts residents on competitive electric supply paid $426 million more than they would have paid to their utility for electricity from July 2015 – June 2020.
 Please note that the rates paid by residents who purchase electric supply through municipal aggregations were not included in the scope of the report.

 What type of rates are offered by competitive suppliers?

 Competitive suppliers offer fixed and variable rates.
 A fixed rate remains the same during the length of your contract, which could last for a few months or several years.
 However, many fixed rate contracts will automatically renew at a variable rate.
 A variable rate typically changes from month-to-month according to the market and the terms of your agreement with a competitive supplier.
 The rate for Fixed Basic Service, the electricity supply offered by your electric utility, changes every six months for residential customers.

 Is my electric utility overcharging me for electricity supply?

 Electric utilities in Massachusetts do not earn profits from selling you electricity supply.
 Every six months your electric utility sets the Fixed Basic Service price for residential customers based on the electric utility’s cost to purchase wholesale electricity.

 If I decide to talk with a competitive supplier, what are some of the questions I should ask?